snailsqz/snailsqz/README.md

 ###

-<h4 align="left">My name is Pawee Indulakshana and I'm a wannabe AI Engineer from Bangkok</h4>
+<h4 align="left">My name is Pawee Indulakshana and I'm the lowest junior AI Engineer from Bangkok</h4>

 ###